ywdavi/Automobile-Price-Analysis-Model/README.md

 # Automobile Price Analysis

 ## Description
 This project was completed in 2022 as part of my early exploration of Machine Learning with RStudio.
-This project focuses on building a robust model to analyze variations in automobile prices based on observed characteristics.
+The focus is on building a robust model to analyze variations in automobile prices based on observed characteristics.
 Using the **Automobile Data Set**, which includes data from sources such as the *1985 Model Import Car and Truck Specifications* and *Insurance Collision Reports*, i apply data preprocessing, variable transformation, and modeling techniques to predict car prices.

 ## Objectives
 - Predict automobile prices based on features such as engine type, dimensions, and fuel system.